-- On the host that is to be the central collecting point for audit information (the audit hub), create the file /etc/sec/auditd_clients.
-Each line in this file must have the name of a remote host that will be feeding audit data to the local audit daemon. - On the audit hub, enter the following command to enable the audit hub to receive audit data from audit daemons on remote hosts specified in the /etc/sec/auditd clients file: - # /usr/sbin/auditd -s - 3.
-On each remote host, direct the audit data to the system that is the audit hub with the following command:
+- 1. On the host that is to be the central collecting point for audit information (the audit hub), create the file /etc/sec/auditd\clients.
+Each line in this file must have the name of a remote host that will be feeding audit data to the local audit daemon. - On the audit hub, enter the following command to enable the audit hub to receive audit data from audit daemons on remote hosts specified in the /etc/sec/auditd\clients file:

 '''

-/usr/sbin/auditd -l audit hub name:
+/usr/sbin/auditd -s

 '''

+3. On each remote host, direct the audit data to the system that is the audit hub with the following command:

+'''

+/usr/sbin/auditd -1 audit_hub_name:

+'''

-If communication is broken with the audit hub and it can no longer receive data, the local daemon stores the audit data locally, as specified with the $-\circ$ and -r flags to auditd.
+If communication is broken with the audit hub and it can no longer receive data, the local daemon stores the audit data locally, as specified with the -o and -r flags to auditd.

-4. On the audit hub, you can set options for remote audit daemons as follows:
+On the audit hub, you can set options for remote audit daemons as 4. follows: